-Use the REVOKE statement to remove permissions from a specific user or from all users to perform actions on database objects.
+Use the REVOKE statement to remove permissions from a specific user or role, or from all users, to perform actions on database objects.
+You can also use the REVOKE statement to revoke a role from a user, from PUBLIC, or from another role.